LunaticWyrm467/node_tree/README.md

 - 🔗 An abstracted smart pointer known as `Tp<T>` and `TpDyn` which clones implicitly to reduce syntax noise and allows for low boilerplate.
 - 📚 A caching system hosted on the `NodeTree` to act as a safe interface to ensure `Tp<T>`/`TpDyn` soundness, and increase performance!
 - 👪 The ability to manage nodes with `add_child()` and `remove_child()`.
-- 📝 Includes a dynamic logging system that is deeply integrated with the node framework.
+- 📝 Includes a dynamic logging and error handling system that is deeply integrated with the node framework.
 - 🌲 Allows for the direct referencing of the `NodeTree` through a node's `root()` function.
 - 📜 Includes a method to save (TODO) and handle individual node scenes, such as the handy visual macro `scene!`.